timescale/docs/api/num_vals.md

 specify a separate  `count` aggregate, just extract the `num_vals` from the percentile estimator.

-For more information about statistical aggregate functions, see the [hyperfunctions documentation][hyperfunctions-stas-agg].
+*   For more information about statistical aggregate functions, see the [hyperfunctions documentation][hyperfunctions-stas-agg].
+*   For more information about percentile approximation functions, see the [hyperfunctions documentation][hyperfunctions-percentile-approx].

 ### Required arguments